mxharryx/mxharryx/README.md

 # ⚡️ Welcome to my Github!
 ![Make your README](https://github.com/mxharryx/mxharryx/assets/57700846/a91ddb2e-b6d5-45ca-84e8-f30ed8b67cc9)

-Hey there, I'm Harris – your friendly neighborhood tech enthusiast.
-Imagine me as the guy who makes computers and games do cool stuff. 🎮💻

-Originally from India, I found my way to Toronto, where I pursued a Master's degree in Applied Computing at the University of Windsor.
-During my time there, I've dabbled in everything from crafting visually stunning interfaces to coding up snappy software and even conjuring up interactive gaming adventures.
+Hey there!
+I'm Harris – your friendly neighborhood tech enthusiast.
+Originally from India, I now call Toronto home after pursuing a Master's degree in Applied Computing at the University of Windsor.
+From crafting visually stunning interfaces to coding up snappy software and conjuring up interactive gaming adventures, I've dabbled in it all.

-I've got a knack for making things work better, like making websites load faster, games more fun, and software more efficient.
+I've got a knack for making things work better – whether it's making websites load faster, games more fun, or software more efficient.
 If you're into tech, you might say I'm your go-to person for all things coding and cloud computing.

-When I'm not neck-deep in lines of code, I'm probably exploring the latest tech trends or cooking up some new gaming ideas.
+When I'm not neck-deep in lines of code, you'll find me exploring the latest tech trends or cooking up new gaming ideas.
 And hey, I'm always up for a chat about tech, so feel free to reach out – let's geek out together! 😄🚀

-## 💫 About Me:
+💫 About Me
-🔭 I’m currently working on: Exciting cloud development projects to enhance my skills and contribute to innovative solutions.<br>🌱 I’m currently learning: Advanced software development techniques and exploring the latest trends in game development.<br>👯 I’m looking to collaborate on: Open-source projects related to cloud computing, software development, or game development.
-Let's create something amazing together!<br>🤔 I’m looking for help with: Finding job opportunities and networking in the tech industry, particularly in Toronto.<br>💬 Ask me about: Anything related to cloud development, software development, or game development.
-I'm here to share my knowledge and experiences.<br>📫 How to reach me: Feel free to contact me through LinkedIn or drop me an email at md.harry.98@gmail.com.<br>😄 Pronouns: He/Him<br>⚡ Fun fact: I'm a tech enthusiast who loves exploring new programming languages and experimenting with game mechanics in my free time.
+🔭 Currently working on: Exciting cloud development projects to enhance my skills and contribute to innovative solutions.
+🌱 Currently learning: Advanced software development techniques and exploring the latest trends in game development.
+👯 Looking to collaborate on: Open-source projects related to cloud computing, software development, or game development.
+Let's create something amazing together!
+🤔 Looking for help with: Finding job opportunities and networking in the tech industry, particularly in Toronto.
+💬 Ask me about: Anything related to cloud development, software development, or game development.
+I'm here to share my knowledge and experiences.
+📫 How to reach me: Feel free to contact me through LinkedIn or drop me an email at md.harry.98@gmail.com.
+😄 Pronouns: He/Him
+⚡ Fun fact: I'm a tech enthusiast who loves exploring new programming languages and experimenting with game mechanics in my free time.

 ## 🌐 Socials: